omnimodular/api-spec/README.md

 * Values can be null or omitted.

-* For metrics: value is a float or a list of floats.
+* For metrics: value is a float or a severity level.

 * For other top-level fields, value is a string or a list of strings.
   - This imples that numbers and dates should be converted to strings.